500.19 - Security Compliance Training, Education, and Awareness

 This phishing awareness training course tests the ability to identify, analyze, and detect suspicious email messages.
 The course includes a series of exercises to test proficiency and informs workforce members on how to report suspicious messages to ITS.

 This course must be completed within forty-five (45) calendar days of hire or affiliation.
-Access to Weill Cornell Medicine systems may be impacted if the course is not completed within this period.
-This course is accessible in Weill Business Gateway using the Learning tile.
+Access to WCM systems may be impacted if the course is not completed within this period.
+This course is accessible in Weill Business Gateway (WBG) using the Learning Tile.

 3. Training Frequency & Delivery Methods